jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

     - https (see also Secure HTTP)
     - enforcing same-origin policy (see also Same-origin policy)
     - preventing session hijacking, and cross-site scripting (see also Session Hijacking, XSS) [XSS](#xss)
+  - in HTTP/1.1 the end of headers is indicated by an empty line [32]
+  - the `Content-Length` header indicates the size of the body (if not present, then the browser will keep trying to load content) [32, personal experiments]

 - **HTTP request** : can be Get or Post (see also GET and POST) [20]
   - key components: [20]